If you are having trouble watching in the browser, you can watch it here.

 Show/Hide Chord Track Only Option Command =

-These are the important ones to get you started if you want to play with it similarly to how I demonstrated it and before the updated key commands/Logic Magician is available.
 If you want to check out how to use the chord track and edit chords etc, check out the Chord track and session player playlist.

 Drop a comment if you have any questions